chengchingwen/Transformers.jl/README.md

 ### NNTopo Syntax

-we call the DSL NNTopo for "Neural Network Topology", but actually it is just use to define where the input & output should be in a sequence of function, or the complex version of the `|>` function in Julia.
+we call the DSL NNTopo for "Neural Network Topology", but actually it is just used to define where the input & output should be in a sequence of function, or the complex version of the `|>` function in Julia.

 1. "Chain" the functions